Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-forms.md

 ```

-Here we are making an array to allow the user to add multplie customers.
+🪀 Here we are making an array to allow the user to add multplie customers with our `addCustomer()` method.
+We also have a `removeCustomer()` method in case the user wants to remove that user from the array.

+🪀 The `name()` watcher emits the customer data to the root component.

 Next we will add the third form in third tab to execute the mutation, create a file called `CheckoutTab.vue`: